 Known as the Last Frontier, Alaska is an untouched region home to incredible wonders, and there are few better ways to take in the thrills of seeing glaciers and humpback whales than on board a cruise—especially on a ship like Royal Caribbean’s Ovation of the Seas.

 Imagine seeing the northern lights in Juneau and retracing the storied path of the Klondike Gold Rush in Skagway, or sky diving without ever leaving the ship and taking in panoramic views from 300 feet above sea level on North Star, the signature glass observation capsule.
-With Ovation returning to Alaska in 2022, joined by Quantum, Serenade and Radiance of the Seas, there will be multiple ways to witness the grandeur of the state.
+With Ovation returning to Alaska, joined by Quantum, Brilliance and Radiance of the Seas, there will be multiple ways to witness the grandeur of the state.

 So what exactly awaits when you traverse Alaska?
 For a glimpse, we turned to crew member Stephen Burke, an acoustic guitarist and singer who was on Ovation: